Hopedale, Newfoundland and Labrador: Services

 Policing in Hopedale is provided by the Royal Canadian Mounted Police which has a Hopedale Detachment staffed by four officers.
 The current detachment was completed in 1994.

 There is no hospital located in Hopedale and only basic medical services are provided by Hopedale Community Clinic.
-The clinic is operated by Labrador-Grenfell Health Authority and is staffed by three nurses/nurse practitioners.
+The clinic is operated by Newfoundland and Labrador Health Services and is staffed by three nurses/nurse practitioners.
 Physicians visit periodically, and are also available by video conference.
-Advanced care requires patients to be flown out of town by air ambulance to the nearest hospital which is in Happy Valley-Goose Bay.
+Advanced care requires patients to be flown out of town by air ambulance to the nearest hospital, which is in Happy Valley-Goose Bay.

 Hopedale Volunteer Fire Department is a small fire and rescue service with a single pumper stored at the fire hall located next to the RCMP detachment near Water Road.

 Canada Post has a post office (19 Harbour Drive B) located in town.

 Amos Comenius Memorial School at Nanuk Hill, with grades Kindergarten to Grade 12, is the only school in Hopedale.

-DJ's Convenience, Big Land Grocery, Northland Enterprises (with Sylvia's Take Out) are the only stores selling food and other convenience goods in town.